alronz/b2c-database-selection/MongoDB/Basic Features/commands.md

 ##### db.collection.remove()

-This is the general method used by MongoDB to deleted documents from a collection based on a certain filter.
+This is the general method used by MongoDB to delete documents from a collection based on a certain filter.
 You can use it to delete either a single or multiple documents by using the "justOne" option which is by default set to false.

 ````
 db.products.remove(